maxja/pythonic/README.md

 ## About Language

-Python[^1] is a high-level, general-purpose, dynamically typed language with garbage-collection[^2].
+Python[^1] is a high-level, general-purpose, dynamically typed, interpreted language with garbage-collection[^2].
 It is a multi-paradigm programming language initially designed by Guido van Rossum in 1991.

 It became most popular with version 2.
 The current version is 3, and the second version is no longer maintained.